 - As a jurisdiction of substance, Jersey offers a range of corporate service providers delivering world-class administration, accounting and governance services to support client transactions, while providing an appropriately flexible framework for directors based outside of Jersey to participate in the control and management of the NewCo.

-Jersey is a world-leading international finance centre, with almost 60 years at the forefront of global finance.
+Jersey is a world-leading international finance centre, with more than 60 years at the forefront of global finance.
 Our almost 14,000 strong expert financial and professional services workforce is ready to support global investors with the regulatory, technical and practical demands involved in setting up cash box structures.

 A basic cash box placing using a Jersey company typically looks like this: